 Is It Okay to Pressure Wash a Metal Roof?

 While you could pressure wash a metal roof with very light pressure, we recommend staying away from this option.
 High-pressure washing, or putting the power washer too close to the metal roof, could cause dents or other damage to the rooftop.
-Instead, it’s best to use a cleaning solution and plain water.
+Instead, you can use a cleaning solution and plain water.

 How Do You Remove Oxidation from a Metal Roof?